 Mississippi House passes fetal heartbeat abortion bill

 JACKSON, Miss.
-(AP) — Mississippi lawmakers continue to push forward with a proposal that could become one of the strictest abortion laws in the nation.
+(AP) — Mississippi lawmakers continue to push ahead with a proposal that could become one of the strictest abortion laws in the nation.

 The House on Monday amended and passed Senate Bill 2116 , which would ban most abortions once a fetal heartbeat is detected, about six weeks into pregnancy.
 The House and Senate must work out differences in their respective bills before it moves forward to Gov. Phil Bryant.